-This year we were excited to launch our new e-newsletter which allows us to stay in touch with all of our supporters and to reach new people.
+In 2013, we launched our new e-newsletter which allows us to stay in touch with all of our supporters and to reach new people.
 Please check out our previous editions (in pdf) and sign up for future newsletters here.

 UNYA was involved in the community planning initiatives happening in the Grandview Woodlands Neighbourhood as this is where we are situated and where most Native people live.

 MVAEC Child, Youth & Family Forum - March

 UNYA was proud to help plan and carry out a community forum with the Metro Vancouver Aboriginal Executive Council’s (MVAEC) Children, Youth & Families Table.
 We wanted to hear from Native community members in Vancouver about what they think is important for MVAEC and its 24 member organizations to focus on in helping to strengthen the overall Native community.
 Information about the forum can be found on the MVAEC website by clicking here.